wirybeaver/wirybeaver.github.io/_posts/2018-09-19-networking-note .md

 Congestion Control
-- Definition: TCP throttles a sending process when the network is congested between sender and receiver.
+- Definition: a source throttles its sending rate when the network is congested.
 - How: The amount of unACKs is smaller than cwnd.
 TCP uses ACKs to clock its increasing in cwnd size.
 - Principle: